What is the purpose of the study?

 What will participation in the study involve?

 Participation in the study involves attendance at one audiometric test and completion of a questionnaire.
-The total duration will be up to 1 hour.
+The total duration will be up to 30 minutes.

 Demographic information as well as information about the students’ hearing and music listening habits will be recorded through the questionnaire.
 There are no good or bad answers, and the responses to the questionnaire do not influence the screening.